openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ## Motivation

-MicroShift 4.14 is scheduled for general availability (GA).
+MicroShift is working towards a general availability (GA) release.
 As GA product, it is expected that it can be updated to provide security patches, functional updates, and bug fixes without needing to redeploy.